Environmental Benefits of Lake Ralph Hall

 Relocation of Ladonia Fossil Park

-UTRWD recognizes the importance of the fossil park to local community and visitors alike, and is working with local and county leaders to select another spot where fossil hunters can continue to easily access the river bottom.
-During construction, the Fossil Park will be temporarily relocated on the east side of FM 2990 on the north side of the North Sulphur River.
+UTRWD recognizes the importance of the fossil park to local community and visitors alike, and is coordinating with local and county leaders in selecting another spot where fossil hunters can continue to easily access the river bottom.
+During construction, a temporary access point to the North Sulphur River will be constructed on the east side of FM 2990 on the north side of the North Sulphur River.